AryanNagariya/Connect4/README.txt

 - Were there any significant stumbling blocks while you were implementing your game (related to your design, or otherwise)?

-  Talk about the implementation of file I/O.
+  Talk about the implementation of file I/O.  Or going through the arrays and how to see if there are four in a row.

 - Evaluate your design.
 Is there a good separation of functionality?
 How well is